 Product Leadership is an organization-wide model for how to develop and bring products to market successfully.
 It’s a model that evolves over time and encompasses activities from data analysis, market research, finance, product development, sales and marketing.

-We've created the Vecteris Product Leadership Assessment to measure your competencies across the five phases of product innovation and management:
+We've created the Vecteris Product Innovation Quotient to measure your competencies across the five phases of product innovation and management:

-We designed the Vecteris Product Leadership Assessment to walk you through each stage, outline best practices and help you determine which areas you should focus on improving first.
+We designed the Vecteris Product Innovation Quotient to walk you through each stage, outline best practices and help you determine which areas you should focus on improving first.